- About us

 Imarisha Biashara: Women, Business and Government’ campaign is an initiative of Kenya Association of Women Business Owners (KAWBO) aimed at promoting access for women entrepreneurs to government contracts.
 This campaign was born out of KAWBO’s mandate to increase market access for women entrepreneurs.
 Read more: http://kawbo.or.ke/programs/imarisha-biashara-campaign

-“Promoting female participation in Public Procurement in Kenya”
+“Promoting Equal Access For Women Owned Enterprise, In Public Procurement in Kenya”